Homeless, Pregnant and Considering Adoption [Get the Help you Need]

 Since abortion laws do fluctuate so much depending on the state, you’ll need to research your state’s laws on the practice thoroughly.
 For more information, reach out to a local abortion services provider.

 Adoption can create a better future for yourself and your baby, as well as make your pregnancy easier to handle.
 Adoption is always an unplanned pregnancy option as a pregnant homeless woman.

 Sometimes this option is overlooked, but it can be an amazing choice for both you and your baby.
 A few advantages to choosing adoption as a homeless pregnant woman are that:

 Adoption is entirely free to you.
 You have enough to think about without worrying about affording pregnancy expenses, which is why we offer adoption financial assistance.

 American Adoptions can help to provide you with a safe place to stay during your pregnancy.
 You may also be eligible to receive financial aid for your living expenses, such as rent, utilities, groceries, maternity clothing, transportation to and from doctor’s appointments, health insurance and more.

 No matter which pregnancy option you choose, help for homeless pregnant mothers is available.
-To speak with a social worker for free information about your choices, please call 1-800-ADOPTION at any time.
+To speak with a social worker to get free information about your choices, please call 1-800-ADOPTION at any time.
 American Adoptions has assisted many homeless pregnant women looking at adoption, and we can provide the services and support you need as you make this decision.

 Information available through these links is the sole property of the companies and organizations listed therein.
-America Adoptions, Inc. provides this information as a courtesy and is in now way response for its content or accuracy.
+America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.